openservicemesh/osm/README.md

-> # ⚠️ The OSM project has been [proposed for archive status](https://github.com/cncf/toc/pull/1044). ⚠️
+> # ⚠️ [The OSM project has been officially archived by the CNCF](https://github.com/cncf/toc/pull/1044).
+There will be no more new development on any repo under the OpenServiceMesh organization.⚠️

 <br>